givemepower8/Phaser3Practices/docs/COC.md

 1 Golem + 13 Valkyries + 12 Wizards + 6 Wall Breakers + 6 Archers + 1 rage spell + 2 Healing Spell + 1 earthquake and 1 Pekka + 1 Poison Spell in CC

-Valkyrie attacks and moves faster that pekka, and their HP is much more than wizards. but they are harder to control when the base has lots of condensed compartments as they will leave the core and go outside to attack the outside trash buildings.
+Valkyrie attacks and moves faster than pekka, and their HP is much higher than wizards.
+But they are harder to control when the base has lots of condensed compartments as they will leave the core and go outside to attack the outside trash buildings.
 Wizards need to clear the outside buildings.
 They are better used at a fairly larger enclosed area.

 ##### TH8 GoHo